YAlmonkari/RaspberryPiSteamingAndPictures/README.md

 2 addisonal files are for takeing Black and White pictures and videos with a raspberry pi 4b+ and a HQ Camera module.

 <img src=20231225_160443.jpg>

+In the picture we got a PiHut HQ Camera Mount aviable at ThePiHut web page, a HQ Camera Module, a Raspberry Pi 4b+ and a Touch Screen.